mjforan/rm_motors_ros/README.md

 # Build System

 The `gm6020_can` Rust library is built in the `gm6020_ros` CMakeLists.txt.
 [Corrosion](https://corrosion-rs.github.io/corrosion/) compiles the crate and creates a library target for `target_link_library`.
 The build process may seem to stall at 0% but that is normal- the output from `cargo build` is buffered and only displayed when the build completes.
+TODO for unknown reasons the `gm6020_can` build takes a long time to complete.

 # Hardware Setup